sampsyo/home/_drafts/probablycorrect.md

 ## Even Stronger Statements

-Statistical testing and statistical checking are pretty simple techniques.
+Statistical testing and statistical checking, as simple as they are, yield surprisingly good guarantees.
-TK Question about *even stronger* guarantees, like catching *outliers*.

-What would a strong guarantee look like for probably-correct programs?
-Ideally, we'd say that a program's correctness probability is high for any input distribution that users can throw at it.
-Independent of the input distribution, we should be guaranteed that 99 of every 100 executions are good in expectation.
+Is it possible to do even better?

+In particular, neither sampling-based technique can say anything about worst-case errors.
+We can know with high confidence that 99% of executions are good enough, for example, but we can't know *how* bad that remaining 1% might be.
+We could check looser bounds, but sampling will never get us to 100% certainty about anything: there's always a chance we got unlucky and failed to see a particularly bad $x_\text{bad}$.

-This kind of distribution-independent guarantee is deceptively difficult to certify.
+A worst-case guarantee is deceptively difficult to certify.
-Any such technique would need to cope with adversarial input distributions.
-For example, a user could find

-I can only see three ways that might work:
+I can only see two ways that might work:

 * Conservatively identify *all* (not just most) of the bad $x$s for $f$ and detect them at run time.
-* Dynamically check *every* execution for correctness.
+* Derive a cheap-enough oracle that can dynamically check *every* execution for correctness.
-* Somehow use a memory of previous runs to check for adversarial distributions, like those that lean too heavily on a small number of bad inputs.

-All these options are hard!
+Both options are hard!
-The first two options are as hard as recovering complete correctness---anything less than perfection risks missing a single $x_\text{bad}$ that an adversary could use to drive your correctness probability to zero.
+And they amount to recovering complete correctness---anything less than perfection risks missing a single outlier $x_\text{bad}$.
-And the third option is so vague that I'm not certain it's even possible.

-Getting a guarantee that's stronger than statistical testing will take real creativity.
+Getting a guarantee that's stronger than simple statistical checking will take real creativity.

 ## Heuristics Can't Beat Statistical Testing